Event-triggered controllers based on the supremum norm of sampling-induced error: Introduction

 The two-step digital emulation is a common technique for analysis and design of sampled-data control systems especially for nonlinear systems.
-A continuous-time controller is first designed for a continuous-time system such that the control objective is fulfilled, which is then discretized into a sampled-data controller for digital implementation.
-For periodic sampled-data control, it becomes an efficient tool to explicitly compute maximum allowable sampling period that guarantees asymptotic stability of sampled-data systems with the emulated version of the given continuous-time controller \cite{Carnevale2007,Karafyllis2009,Nesic2009}.
-Emulation is also commonly adopted for the design of event-triggered laws where the continuous-time controller is usually assumed to render the closed-loop system have the input-to-state stability (ISS) property \cite{Anta2010,DePersis2011,Liu2015,Mazo2010,Liu2015a,Tabuada2007} with the sampling error as the external input.
-Specifically, the max-form ISS condition is assumed in \cite{Liu2015} for the closed-loop system and the event-triggered controller is designed using small gain conditions.
-In \cite{Anta2010,Liu2015a,Mazo2010,Tabuada2007}, the continuous-time controller is assumed to render the closed-loop system admit an ISS-Lyapunov function and the event-triggering law is designed to ensure the derivative of Lyapunov function to be negative.
-Cyclic small gain theorem has been proved effective for event-triggered control of large-scale systems \cite{DePersis2011,Liu2015a,Liu2015}.
-Despite these progresses, explicit event-triggered controller design and exclusion of Zeno behavior for complex nonlinear systems still remains a challenging problem.
-For instance, event-triggered control of nonlinear lower-triangular systems with dynamic uncertainties and a higher relative degree has yet to be fully addressed, except for \cite{Liu2015a} where the dynamic uncertainties only appear at first relative degree level.
+For periodic sampled-data control, it is an efficient tool to explicitly compute estimates of the maximum allowable sampling period (MASP) that guarantees asymptotic stability of sampled-data systems, e.g., {\blue \cite{Karafyllis2009,Nesic2009}}.
+Emulation is also commonly adopted for the design of event-triggered laws where the continuous-time controller has been first proposed to make sure that the closed-loop system has the input-to-state stability (ISS) property, e.g., \cite{Anta2010,DePersis2011,Liu2015,Mazo2010,Liu2015a,Tabuada2007}, with the sampling error as the external input. {\blue The ISS condition was exploited in} a max-form, e.g. \cite{Liu2015} or in an ISS-Lyapunov form, e.g. \cite{Anta2010,Liu2015a,Mazo2010,Tabuada2007} for the closed-loop system with an emulated controller and the small gain conditions were proposed to ensure the stability of the event-triggered system.
+In \cite{liberzon2014lyapunov}, the event-triggered technique in \cite{Tabuada2007} was interpreted as a stabilization problem of interconnected hybrid systems for which each subsystem admits an ISS-Lyapunov function and a hybrid small gain condition was proposed.
+As an other variant of small gain theorem, the cyclic small gain theorem has been proved effective for event-triggered control of large-scale systems \cite{DePersis2011,Liu2015a,Liu2015}.
+Despite these progresses, design of event-triggered controllers that exclude Zeno behavior for complex nonlinear systems, such as interconnected systems where only states of some subsystems are available for the feedback, still remains a challenging problem.